Broccoli cheddar risotto is my new favorite thing!

 - Preheat the oven to 425 degrees F. Place the broccoli florets on a baking sheet and toss with 1 tablespoon of the olive oil.
 Sprinkle all over with salt and pepper.
 Roast for 15 to 20 minutes, until golden.

 - In a separate saucepan or stock pot, heat the stock on low until it’s warm.

-- In another saucepan or pot, heat the olive oil on medium-low heat.
+- In another saucepan or pot, heat the remaining tablespoon of olive oil on medium-low heat.
 Stir in the garlic with a big pinch of salt and pepper.
 Stir in the rice.
 Cook, stirring often, to toast the rice for 3 to 5 minutes.
 The rice should be translucent.

-- Once the rice is translucent, stir in the champagne.
-Cook until the champagne has been absorbed.
+- Once the rice is translucent, stir in the white wine (or you can just use extra stock).
+Cook until the wine has been absorbed.
 Add 1 cup of the warm stock, stirring continuously, until the stock is absorbed.
 Repeat again with 1 cup of stock, stirring until absorbed.
 Repeat this process with another 2 to 3 cups of the stock, until the rice is creamy and al dente.
 You want it to appear “hydrated” – and want there to be some liquid left when serving.
 This process should take about 15 to 20 minutes.

 - Stir in the butter until melted.
-Stir in the parmesan until melted.
+Stir in the white cheese until melted.
+It is richer than parmesan, so it will be creamier than traditional risotto.
 Taste the rice and season it with salt and pepper as needed.
-This will depend on how salty your cheese is, so I suggest adding as much as you need.
+This will depend on how salty your cheese is, so I suggest adding as much as you need!

-The post Herb Brown Butter Scallops with Champagne Risotto. appeared first on How Sweet Eats.
+The post Roasted Broccoli Cheddar Risotto with Crispy Onions. appeared first on How Sweet Eats.